tiagosalema/Personal-Notes/Node/readme.md

 [`pm2`](https://github.com/Unitech/pm2) makes all the work with cluster easier.

-# Networking and Protocols
+# Networking

-## Protocol
+The Open Systems Interconnection model (OSI model) is a conceptual model that characterises and standardises the communication functions of a telecommunication or computing system without regard to its underlying internal structure and technology.
+Its goal is the interoperability of diverse communication systems with standard communication protocols.
+The model partitions a communication system into abstraction layers.

-It's the language that computers use to speak with each other
+A protocol is a set of rules that layers use to communicate with each other.

+## OSI model

+The Open Systems Interconnection model (OSI model) is a conceptual model that characterises and standardises the communication functions of a telecommunication or computing system without regard to its underlying internal structure and technology.
+Its goal is the interoperability of diverse communication systems with standard communication protocols.
+The model partitions a communication system into abstraction layers.
+The original version of the model had seven layers.

+The software layer (aka upper layer) is comprised of layers 7, 6 and 5 whereas the hardware layer (aka lower layer) of layers 3, 2 and 1.

+## 7 - Application Layer (message)

+The UI, where users interact.
+Provides the services/protocols that work with the data the user is exchanging.

-+ HTTP - Browse web pages
++ HTTP - HyperText Transfer Protocol Browse web pages
-+ HTTPS - Browse web pages with encryption
++ HTTPS - HTTP Secure Browse web pages with encryption
-+ IP - Internet Protocol - **Networking** protocol - responsible for getting data from one machine to another over the internet
++ FTP - File Transfer Protocol
++ SMTP - Simple Mail Transport Protocol - send and receive emails
++ IMAP, POP3 - load emails from inbox
++ DNS - Domain Name Server
++ Telnet
++ Netcat
++ SSH

+## 6 - Presentation Layer (message)

+The presentation/syntax layer translates data between the application layer and the network format.

++ Encrypts/decrypts data
++ Ensure the data is accurate, well-defined and in a standardized format
++ Character/string conversion
++ Data compression
++ Graphic handling

+## 5 - Session Layer (message)

+Maintains distinction between data of separate apps.
+Provides dialog control between hosts.

+## 4 - Transport Layer (message)

+Provides end-to-end connection.
+Provides reliable or unreliable delivery and flow control.

 + TCP - Transmission Control Protocol - **Transport** protocol - responsible for ensuring data arrives intact or requesting retransmission if not (TCP/IP - "TCP via IP", TCP being the transport protocol that uses IP as the networking protocol)
 + UDP - **Transport** protocol - User Diagram Protocol - used for info that requires no response (mainly for streaming)

-+ SMTP - Simple Mail Transport Protocol - send and receive emails
-+ IMAP, POP3 - load emails from inbox
+## 3 - Network Layer (packets)

+Provides Logical Addressing.
+Provides Path determination using logical addressing.

++ IP - Internet Protocol - **Networking** protocol - responsible for getting data from one machine to another over the internet

+## 2 - Data Link Layer (frames)

+Provides media access and physical addressing.

+## 1 - Physical Layer (bits)

+Converts the data digital bits into electrical, radio, or optical signals so that it can be transferred over the medium.

 + IRC - chat
-+ FTP - File Transfer Protocol
 + SNMP - Simple Network Management Protocol - used to collect system information from a remote computer
 + Telnet - used to perform commands on a remote computer
 + SSH - remote shell over an encrypted connection